 Introduced by the Government of Gujarat, the Mukhyamantri Amrutum Yojana is a health coverage scheme.
 It aims at providing medical facilities, including the cost of surgeries and hospitalization, to all families with an income below Rs.1.5 lakh p.a.
 There is no fee for enrolment and the cover offered is Rs.2 lakh per family of 5 members.
 The cost of this scheme is fully borne by the government.

-With so many people falling out of the realm of insurance, The Maharashtra government introduced the Rajiv Gandhi Jeevandayee Arogya Yojana health insurance scheme.
+In April 2017, the Maharashtra government renamed its Rajiv Gandhi Jeevandayee Arogya Yojana scheme to Mahatma Jyotiba Phule Jan Arogya Yojana.
+With so many people falling out of the realm of insurance, the Maharashtra government introduced this state government health insurance scheme to ensure quality healthcare access to the below poverty line section of the society.
 For those who are economically underprivileged, the plan provides free healthcare.
 Anyone who holds an Orange Ration Card or a Yellow Ration Card can be a part of this scheme.
 If a member of this scheme was to seek any treatment at government hospitals, the cost will be covered by this plan.

 The Chief Minister's Comprehensive Health Insurance Scheme was introduced to provide the benefits of health insurance to the economically weaker sections of society in Tamil Nadu.
 The scheme is offered in association with United India Insurance Co.
 Ltd., a public sector insurance provider.
 Over 1 crore households benefit from this scheme.
 Some of the benefits include cashless medical facilities and surgical treatments, not only from public but also private sector hospitals.
 All expenses arising due to illnesses, follow-up treatments, consequent diagnostic procedures, etc., are covered.